YangYunLong1988/s3mem/README.md

 ### Build
 For Unix-like system build. cmake, make and gcc is needed.
 1. Execute "cmake ." from root directory of the source code.
+If you need static build, append "-DSTATIC_LINK=1" to config static build.
 2. Execute "make".

 For windows system build. cmake, MSVC build environment is needed.